fifikobayashi/SugarDaddyFlashloan/README.md

 Anyway, have a go and if you run into any issues just jump on the Aave discord, I'm loitering in there every now and again.

-If you've found this useful and would like to send me some gas money:
+Send the OG some Gas Funds:

 ```
 0xef03254aBC88C81Cb822b5E4DCDf22D55645bCe6
 ```

-Thanks, @fifikobayashi.
+^ Thanks, @fifikobayashi.